Riverside Cemetery (Oshkosh, Wisconsin)

 Historic cemetery in Winnebago County, Wisconsin, U.S.

-Riverside Cemetery is located in Oshkosh, Wisconsin and was listed on the U.S. National Register of Historic Places in 2003.
+Riverside Cemetery is located in Oshkosh, Wisconsin, United States, and was listed on the U.S. National Register of Historic Places in 2003.

 Founding and expansion of cemetery

 On March 6, 1855, the city of Oshkosh purchased a land parcel from Maria Grignon for creation of a cemetery.
 The parcel was located on the east bank of the Fox River and was named Riverside Cemetery.
 It was built as a replacement for the Locust Grove Cemetery, which was the first burial ground in Oshkosh and built in 1848.
 Between 1855 and 1869, the remains of those buried in Locust Grove were moved to Riverside Cemetery.

 In 1855, the Riverside Catholic cemetery was laid out north of the cemetery and expanded further in 1875.
 In 1868, a parcel was purchased east of the Riverside Cemetery by Masons.
 In 1882, the city purchased 38 acre in the north edge of the Catholic plots.
 In 1887, the city sold off 10 acre to the Catholic Church.
 In 1914, an additional 61 acre were purchased from H. C. Rogers, expanding the cemetery to 98.39 acre, the current size today.